junyi-me/jy-blog/content/post/tailscale-self-hosting/index.md

 Now you should be able to access your services using the public IP of the EC2 instance. 🥳

-In my case, since I have a DNS record on Cloudflare pointing to the public IP of my EC2 instance ([junyi.me](https://junyi.me/)), I confirmed everything was working by simply visiting the domain.
+In my case, since I was doing this for http/https port forwarding, and already had a DNS record on Cloudflare pointing to the public IP of my EC2 instance ([junyi.me](https://junyi.me/)), I confirmed everything was working by simply visiting the domain.